 Search the best hotels in Aachen

-The Rathaus, or Town Hall, is probably the old town’s other main sight, with there’s also a beautiful market square and numerous ancient buildings, including bathhouses, city gates and some really lovely fountains.
+- The Rathaus, or Town Hall, is probably the old town’s other main sight, and there’s also a beautiful market square and numerous ancient buildings, including bathhouses, city gates and some really lovely fountains.

 - The Pullman Aachen Quellenhof is a five star hotel with a beautiful Neoclassical facade, 183 elegant rooms, a bar and brasserie and a well equipped spa and fitness centre.
 You’re around 2kms from the station and a 15minute walk from the Palatine Chapel.

 - Benson’s Hotel is a B&B in central Aachen, with 14 cosy, contemporary rooms in bold colours and decorated with modern art.
 Expect a good breakfast.

 - The Hotel Granus is a modern hotel just ten minutes walk from Aachen’s old town, with just 12 smart rooms and a quaint breakfast room serving indulgent Continental breakfasts.
 Rooms start from around €90 per night.

 - The Landgasthof gut Marienbildchen is outside of Aachen on the fringes of the Eiffel National Park.
 It’s a traditional German country hotel with eight simple, comfortable rooms and wonderful views over the surrounding countryside.

 - Hotel Zum Walde is located a short distance outside Aachen but is perfectly placed for exploring the Venn-Eifel Nature Park.
 And with rooms from as little as €68 per night it's fantastic value for money for a four star property.
 Families will love it too with its wide range of accommodation including self catering apartments.

 - Explore the options at our online partner Booking.com.